MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/f5-big-ip-kerberos-easy-button.md

 The **Available Policies** view show all CA policies without user-based actions.

 The **Selected Policies** view shows all policies targeting all cloud apps.
-You cannot deselect policies or moved them to the Available Policies list because they are enforced at a tenant level.
+You can't deselect policies or moved them to the Available Policies list because they're enforced at a tenant level.

 To select a policy to apply to the application being published:

 1. Select a policy in the **Available Policies** list.
 2. Select the **right arrow** and move it to the **Selected Policies** list.

 Selected policies need an **Include** or **Exclude** option checked.
-If both options are checked, the selected policy is not enforced.
+If both options are checked, the selected policy isn't enforced.

    ![Screenshot for CA policies](./media/f5-big-ip-kerberos-easy-button/conditional-access-policy.png)